 The Company will cooperate with government agencies responsible for investigating suspected violations of law.
-If requested by the Company, you are also required to cooperate.
+If requested by the Company, you are also required to cooperate with these agencies.
 You must notify the Compliance Department or the Legal Department immediately if you learn that a government agency or a third party is conducting such an investigation or asking for information pertaining to a suspected violation of law.
-Failure to cooperate will be addressed following company policies related to Professional Conduct.
+Failure to cooperate will be addressed in accordance with company policies related to Professional Conduct.

 In order to comply with the law, employees and agents must learn enough about the laws that affect the Company in order to (a) identify potential issues, (b) know when and where to seek advice, and (c) obtain proper guidance on the correct way to proceed.
 Employees are strongly encouraged, and have an obligation, to raise concerns if they suspect some violation of the law or if they are uncertain as to the proper legal course of action.

-The earlier a potential problem is detected and corrected, the more likely the Company will be in successfully protecting the Company’s business and reputation.
+The earlier a potential problem is detected and corrected, the more successful the Company will be in protecting its business and reputation.
 Where there is any doubt as to the lawfulness of any activity, advice should be sought from the Company’s Chief Compliance Officer, in consultation with the Compliance Department and/or the Legal Department.

-Perceived pressure from supervisors or demands due to business conditions is not an excuse for violating the law.
+Perceived pressure from supervisors or demands caused by business conditions are not excuses for violating the law.

 Compliance with the law does not comprise our entire ethical responsibility; rather, it is a minimum essential condition for performance of our duties.

-Failure to comply with the law will be managed according to the company personnel and people services policies.
+Failure to comply with the law will be managed in accordance with the Company’s personnel policies.